 American Red Cross Blood Drives

-Four times a year, biology students in First Year Experiences classes and in the Biology Club volunteer at on-campus blood drives for the American Red Cross.
-Students assist by promoting donation among their peers, by registering volunteers as they arrive at the drive, and by staffing the canteen for donors.
+Four times a year, biology students in First Year Experience classes and in the Biology Club volunteer at on-campus blood drives for the American Red Cross.
+Students assist by promoting donation among their peers, registering volunteers as they arrive at the drive, and staffing the canteen for donors.

 Alfred alumni and invited speakers share their insights on contemporary research practices, professional employment, and growth opportunities within the biological and health sciences.
 Students often work with the speakers in small classes and visit with them socially.
 Lectures include the following:

 - The JoAnn Miller Memorial Lecture on Ethical Issues in Medicine brings nationally known ethicists to the University to discuss current ethical issues of potential interest to students, faculty, and society.
 This is especially valuable to students considering health professions.